Forestry Issues

 GOVERNING THROUGH MARKETS: Forest Certification and the Emergence of Non-State Authority

 Benjamin Cashore, Graeme Auld, Deanna Newsom.
-Documents five cases in which the Forest Stewardship Council (FSC), a forest certification program backed by leading environmental groups, has competed with industry and landowner-sponsored certification systems for legitimacy.
+Documents five (5) cases in which the Forest Stewardship Council (FSC), a forest certification program backed by leading environmental groups, has competed with industry and landowner-sponsored certification systems for legitimacy.
 The authors: compare the politics behind forest certification in five countries and reflect on why there are differences regionally; discuss the impact the FSC has had on other certification programs, and; assess the ability of private forest certification to address global forest deterioration.
 A valuable contribution to our understanding of private environmental governance in the forestry sector in several industrial countries.
-Will interest those involved in environmental management and governance.
+A book that will interest those involved in environmental management and governance.
 6-1/8 x 9-1/4, 352p, 2004.

-G1090 hardcover ..........US $48.00 CAN $55.95
+G1090 hardcover ..........US $65.00 CAN $89.95

 TAPPING THE GREEN MARKET: Certification & Management of Non-timber Forest Products